Establish a Contractual Relationship

 Registrars must demonstrate full and correct operation of client systems within the Operational Test and Evaluation (OT&E) environment before connecting to the Shared Registration System (SRS).
 You may begin development of your client applications before you receive your user IDs and passwords, but you will not be able to complete it until Verisign has established your account.

-Verisign requires that each server that communicates with the SRS has a 40- or 128-bit SSL Certificate installed.
-Verisign accepts the following SSL Certificates:
+Verisign requires that each server that communicates with the SRS has a certificate that meets or exceeds industry accepted secure key sizes and signing algorithms.
+Verisign supports certificates from the following Certification Authorities:

 Extensible Provisioning Protocol (EPP) SDK